 So from the above points I knew I had to only:

-• Connect GPIO2 to VCC through a pull up resistor
+to VCC through a pull up resistor - Connect a push button to

-• Have a 6 Pin female header that exposes the TX, RX and GND pins for connecting an external USB-to-UART Converter Module to program the module
+pins for connecting an external USB-to-UART Converter Module to program the module

 Here’s a schematic of how this was done:

-Once this is done, to program the mode we can simply press the Boot button and then reset the board using the Reset button.
+button.
 This will send the board in the Programming Mode and then we can hook up the external USB-to-UART module and upload a program to the board!

 Note: You might have seen the same two buttons (Reset and Boot) on some ESP-based boards like the NodeMCU or ESP32.
 These work on the same principle.

-Note: You also might have noticed that you don’t have to do play with these buttons everytime on a board like the NodeMCU.
-Heck the Arduino UNO does not even have a Boot button.
+button.
 So, how are they changing the bootloader modes?
 This is where the USB-to-UART IC comes in.
 It automatically sends some signals to the required pins and changes the bootloader modes when you press the upload button on your Arduino IDE.

 Here are some photos of the final soldered setup on a perf board for the final project: